-Investments held by the Plan, with the exception of the Fidelity Managed Income Portfolio II fund, are valued at their fair values which are redemption prices based on the net asset values of the funds.
+Investments held by the Plan, with the exception of the Fidelity Managed Income Portfolio II fund, are valued at the net asset value of shares held, as quoted on the open market.
 The investment contracts held as part of the Fidelity Managed Income Portfolio II fund are recorded at fair value (see Note 3); however, since these contracts are fully benefit-responsive, an adjustment is reflected in the statements of net assets available for benefits to present these investments at contract value.
 Contract value is the relevant measurement attributable to fully benefit-responsive investment contracts because contract value is the amount Participants would receive if they were to initiate permitted transactions under the terms of the Plan.
 The contract value represents contributions plus earnings, less participant withdrawals and administrative expenses.
+Investments in Company Stock are valued at the closing price as quoted on the NASDAQ Stock Market on the valuation date.